iter8-tools/iter8/mkdocs/docs/tutorials/deployments/slo-validation-pr.md

 View the manifest created by the Helm command, the default values used by the Helm chart, and the actual values used by the Helm release by adapting [the instructions in this step](../../getting-started/first-experiment.md#2a-view-manifest-and-values).

 ## 5. Observe experiment
 Observe the experiment by adapting [these steps](../../getting-started/first-experiment.md#3-observe-experiment).

-## 6. Review pull request
-Once the experiment completes, you can visit your fork at https://github.com/$USERNAME/iter8/pulls to review the pull-request created by Iter8.
+Once the experiment completes, visit https://github.com/$USERNAME/iter8/pulls to view the pull request created by Iter8.

-## 7. Cleanup
+## 6. Cleanup
 ```shell
 kubectl delete ns staging
 kubectl delete deploy/hello